-Our hexacopters are very sophisticated (Meaning very expensive!) bits of equipment which we love and cherish so we cant let anybody else fly them.
+Our drones are very sophisticated (meaning very expensive!) bits of equipment which we love and cherish so we can’t let anybody else fly them.
 Also, the insurance policy only covers trained remote pilots.

 Survey drone cameras take HD Video and high quality photographs simultaneously.
-Live camera footage can be transmitted to a monitor at ground level so clients can, if they wish, direct the drone in the air.
+Live camera footage is transmitted to iPad’s at ground level so clients can, if they wish, direct the drone in the air.

 On completion of the job, we leave the site and download all of the data from the survey drone camera.
-Supplying all of the photographs and video taken on a memory stick for no additional cost.
+We supply all of the photographs and video taken on a memory stick for no additional cost.

 Any additionally required hours are charged at £125 per hour.
 The majority of our jobs take an hour or less, because drones can cover a large area per flight.